Donegal county football team: John Joe and the Derrymen: 2000–2010

 Brian McIver was appointed manager in 2006.
-His tenure saw a slight improvement in the fortunes of the team as he led them into Division 1 of the National Football League.
+His tenure saw a slight improvement in the fortunes of the team, as he led Donegal into Division 1 of the National Football League.
 However, the county had been without a trophy for 15 years.
-They had contested the 1993 and 1998 Ulster Senior Football Championship Finals, but lost to Derry on both occasions.
-Defeat to Armagh in the same contest in 2002, 2004 and 2006 meant another decade passed without a Championship trophy.
-They contested the 2006 Division 2 Final, but lost to Louth.
+The team had contested the 1993 and 1998 Ulster SFC finals, but lost to Derry on both occasions.
+Defeat to Armagh in the same contest in 2002, 2004 and 2006 meant another decade passed without a championship trophy.
+Donegal contested the 2006 Division 2 final, but lost to Louth.
 The famine came to an abrupt end in 2007 when the senior football team won the National Football League title for the first time in the county's history.
-Donegal overcame Mayo at Croke Park on Sunday 22 April 2007 with a score line of 0–13 to 0–10.
-On-route to the final Donegal defeated Cork, Mayo, Tyrone, Dublin, Kerry, Fermanagh and Kildare while drawing with Limerick.
+Donegal overcame Mayo at Croke Park on Sunday 22 April 2007, winning by a scoreline of 0–13 to 0–10.
+En route to the final, Donegal defeated Cork, Mayo, Tyrone, Dublin, Kerry, Fermanagh and Kildare, while drawing with Limerick.

-McIver stood down as manager after the 2007 Championship; however, he was reinstated before the beginning of the 2008 Championship.
-In 2008, at a County Board meeting, a motion of no confidence was tabled by the St Eunan's and Gaoth Dobhair clubs; as a result McIver felt compelled to resign.
+McIver stood down as manager after the 2007 championship; however, he was reinstated before the beginning of the 2008 championship.
+In 2008, at a county board meeting, a motion of no confidence was tabled by the St Eunan's and Gaoth Dobhair clubs; as a result McIver felt compelled to resign.
 Declan Bonner and Charlie Mulgrew were appointed "Joint Managers" when John Joe Doherty of the Naomh Columba club was said to have rejected the opportunity to become manager.
 However, Doherty entered negotiations before Bonner and Mulgrew were rubber stamped.
 He was later offered the job for a second time, which he accepted.
 Bonner and Mulgrew had contested that the procedure which led to the installing of John Joe Doherty as football manager in the county was flawed.
-The duo's case was heard November 2008 but had taken 13 days of deliberation for the DRA to reach a verdict.
+The duo's case was heard November 2008, but had taken 13 days of deliberation for the DRA to reach a verdict.
 John Joe Doherty was appointed manager at the November county board meeting.
 Bonner, Mulgrew and Doherty had been joined by Michael Houston, Francie Martin and Jim McGuinness on the shortlist to become manager.